 He toppled the bishop with one finger, then looked down, startled, as if he had not realised he had even been touching the carved wooden piece.
 Inside his mind things were falling into place.
 The woman.
 The vice.
 The money.
 The woman could get close to him.
 The vice would undo him.
 The money was the rug that Jim could pull out from under him.
 It wouldn't be simple – these things never were – but it would be possible.

 They were all gathered in his apartment.
-Rollin, Cinnamon, Barney and Willie.
+Rollin, Cinnamon, Barney, and Willy.
 Rollin always looked as if he were only thinly veiling the excitement at times like these.
 He didn't like inactivity, unless it was the kind of inactivity you experienced sitting in an armchair late at night, with a drink, a cigarette, and quiet conversation.
 Jim understood how frustrated Rollin got between missions – he felt the same.
 Every time he got back Jim sighed relief at having got out alive, but after a day had passed he was itching to hear the phone ring, to get the call to a dead drop for a new assignment.
 Rollin was the same.
 Between missions Rollin used clubs and girls and music for his excitement, but it didn't compare to the very real danger of loaded guns and espionage.

 'I've rented us two apartments in the same block,' Jim was saying, sliding the documents over his desk towards the gathered team.
 'Less suspicious than us all bunking together.
 Cinnamon, while we're in the apartment you're my wife and Rollin's your brother.
-Barney, Willie, you're roommates down the hall.
+Barney, Willy, you're roommates down the hall.
 Construction workers working on the new stadium they're building just out of town.
 That'll give you plenty of cover for coming and going in the van.
 They're not fancy rooms, but they'll do for the time we're there.
 People are always coming and going in these places and a couple of newcomers won't be noticed.'

 'Looks perfect,' Rollin said with an edge of sarcasm, dropping the documents back on the desk after scanning the contents.
 'Rats and cockroaches supplied for free.'